besok/jsonpath-rust/README.md

 ## The compliance with RFC 9535

-The library is compliant with the [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535)
+The library is fully compliant with the standard [RFC 9535](https://datatracker.ietf.org/doc/html/rfc9535)

 ## Simple examples